Comment on page

 - Schema violation.
 Messages that did not pass the attached schema validation.
 As Memphis mission is to narrow data loss, and increase observability, messages that did not pass schema validation can be important and indicate some producer issues.
 Therefore, Memphis supports storing such messages.

 How "Schema violation" messages reach DLS

-Message recovery or "resend" does not require any code change or downtime to the consumers.
-Memphis will push the message over the same "station connection."
+Recovering or "resending" a dead-letter message can be accomplished without any code modifications or causing downtime for the consumers.
+Memphis facilitates this by retransmitting the message over the same "station connection."

-- For "Schema violation" message - Observability only.
-Resend is currently not available.
-Future releases will enable the user to change the schema if needed and push the message back to the station as it did not consume by any CG.
+- For "Schema violation" messages: Currently, the only action available is observability.
+Message resend is not supported at present.
+Future releases will empower users to modify the schema if necessary and retransmit the message to the station if it has not been consumed by any consumer group.